Logo Icon

 Answer: B

 Q7.
-On a circular path of radius 6 m a boy starts from a point A on the circumference and walks along a chord AB of length 3 m.
-He then walks along another chord BC of length 2 m to reach point C. The point B lies on the minor arc AC.
+On a circular path with a radius of 6 m, a boy starts from point A on the circumference and walks along a chord AB of length of 3 m.
+He then walks along another chord BC of 2 m to reach point C. The point B lies on the minor arc AC.
 The distance between point C from point A is

 • a) 15√+35√/2 m